-- Limit sugary food intake: stay away from sugary food and refined carbs (white bread) because consumptions of these foods lead to plaque build-up.
+- Limit sugary food intake: stay away from sugary food and refined carbs (white bread) because the consumptions of these foods lead to plaque build-up.

 - Eat a healthy diet: instead of sugary foods and refined carbs, eat high-fiber foods such as fruits, vegetables, nuts, & seeds.

 - Get regular professional cleaning: you should visit your dentist or oral hygienist regularly for professional teeth cleaning.
 Your dentist can detect gingivitis early and reverse it easily.
-Untreated gingivitis can progress to periodontitis (advance gum disease), which may cause permanent damage.
+Untreated gingivitis can progress to periodontitis (advanced gum disease), which may cause permanent damage.